Key Takeaways

 Although she didn’t reveal a precise timeline for her departure, Murati said she would be focused on ensuring a “smooth transition” for the duration of her employment.

 “Mira, Bob, and Barret made these decisions independently of each other and amicably,” he said.
-“But the timing of Mira’s decision was such that it made sense to now do this all at once, so that we can work together for a smooth handover to the next generation of leadership.”
+“But the timing of Mira’s decision was such that it made sense to now do this all at once so that we can work together for a smooth handover to the next generation of leadership.”

 Other significant exits this year include Ilya Sutskever, who left to start a new safety-focused AI venture.
 Meanwhile, co-founders John Schulman and Jan Leike have taken up new roles at OpenAI rival Anthropic.

-As evidence of the divide, OpenAI Researcher Collin Burns, who left the company in April, recently claimed that as many as half of the employees focused on AI safety and preparedness had resigned in frustration at their work being marginalized.
+As evidence of the divide, OpenAI Researcher Colin Burns, who left the company in April, recently claimed that as many as half of the employees focused on AI safety and preparedness had resigned in frustration at their work being marginalized.

 The OpenAI board responsible for overseeing the company has also been caught up in the debate over AI safety.

 Helen Toner and Tasha McCauley, who stepped down from the board last year in protest against Altman’s leadership, have argued that profit-driven AI companies shouldn’t be trusted to govern themselves.
-The ex-board members have been highly critical of OpenAI’s culture and warned that the company lacks effective oversight.